 Thorne was rescued from a hoarding situation in Tennessee along with other dogs.
 He is very shy and needs to work on socialization.
+We believe he would do well with another dog in the house.
 He is a very sweet, Jack Russell Terrier/Beagle mix, who is approximately 9 years old.
 He is housebroken, crate trained, loves other dogs, cats unknown, and enjoys car rides.
 He's super treat oriented.
 Thorne is a great guy who just needs a patient family that understands his past.

 Visit his Petfinder page by clicking here.

 “Thorne has met the new dog Biscuit.
 It’s still too early to tell if they’ll be best buds, but so far their interactions are positive.
 Thorne has also realized that my bunk is a better place to sleep!
 After weeks, Thorne has finally let his guard down with me and sneaks up in my bunk at night to catch a few Zzzz’s!”

 "One paw at a time is Thorne’s motto!
 Since Thorne has come into the HOPE program he has slowly learned that people aren’t so bad.
 His past doesn’t need to define his future.
 He will now let some people that he knows well, pet him.
 It seems like he might even like it.
 Although his past might not have been bright, we think that his future could be.
 Thorne needs a mom or dad with tender patience to help him continue learning about the good in life."

 Thorne has made progress this week, learning that getting affection from humans ain’t such a bad, scary thing!
 So far a few people have approached and were able to give him ear scratches.
 Thorne has also been more interactive during playtime and has played with Reggie, Trevor and even Angel.
 Although he is the “little dog” on the block, they all seem to treat him right and he enjoys their company.